Sound Horizon: Discography

 Sound Horizon's main albums are called 'Stories' or 'Horizons' and are numbered, starting with Chronicle.

 Pico Magic, Pico Magic Reloaded, Elysion ~Rakuen e no Zensōkyoku~ and Chronology are compilation albums and are not counted as story albums.

 Chronicle 2nd is an expanded reissue of the first Chronicle album.

-The ninth story Nein was released in 2015, even though the eight story, with the working title Rinne, hasn't been released yet.
+The ninth story Nein was released in 2015, even though the eighth story, with the working title Rinne, hasn't been released yet.